stencillogic/Start-with-Rust-fast/README.md

 let s1 = String::from("hello");
 let s2 = s1;

-// s1 is not availalbe anymore becuase String is not a basic datatype
+// s1 is not available anymore because String is not a basic data type
 ```

 In case you need both you can clone the object: